-I have eight years of professional reporting experience.
+I have nine years of professional reporting experience.
 Here is a collection of some of my reporting work, including straight news coverage, human interest stories, interviews, and profile pieces.

 A Q&A with the Gilmore Guys, Willamette Week, January 2-16

 Personal Branding: Why You Should Start An Email Newsletter [I interviewed Ann Friedman, Liz Galvao, Magaret Willison, Sophie Brookover, and Suzanne Wilder about their personal email newsletters.]